uyechi23/CS427-FlaskTemplate/README.md

 C:\Users\[username]\Desktop\CS427-FlaskTemplate> rmdir /s .git
 ```

-Once the original .git repository is deleted, you can add it to your own GitHub repository (note that you will need to create a completely empty directory first,
+Once the original .git repository is deleted, you can add it to your own GitHub repository (note that you will need to create a completely empty directory
-then retrieve the address of the repository):
+in GitHub first, then retrieve the address of the repository):
 ```
 C:\Users\[username]\Desktop\CS427-FlaskTemplate> git init
 C:\Users\[username]\Desktop\CS427-FlaskTemplate> git add .